-Boise District - BLM Payette NF Coeur d'Alene District - BLM Southern Idaho Timber Protective Association Idaho Department of Lands
+Boise District - BLM Payette NF Coeur d'Alene District - BLM Southern Idaho Timber Protective Association Idaho Department of Lands email prior to coming together to discuss restrictions.

-The above Land Management agencies will be advised of present and predicted fire conditions and risks based on information listed in the Evaluation Guidelines.
-The Area Restrictions Coordinator will complete the criteria evaluation form (see Appendix -12) and share it with decision group partners via email prior to coming together to discuss restrictions.
 Jointly, agency partners will discuss the need for initiating or removing restrictions, timing, and make decisions if these actions are warranted.
 A majority of the agencies must agree that the actions are necessary before they will be initiated for the area.
 After coming to agreement, each agency will be responsible for completing the written documentation and initiating the notification procedures required by law to legalize the restrictions within their jurisdiction.